 Indications of metal working - probably the gilding of small items.

-More excavations will be taking place in the summer of 2019 - which was probably the last year.
+More excavations took place in the summer of 2019 - which was probably the last year.